clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Peer grading, really?
 ========================================================

-Yes, peer grading…
+Yes, peer grading...

-* **40 students, no TA**
+* **30 students, no TA**
 * You will write your reports better knowing others will see them
-* Learn new tricks from reading others' code; “appreciate the little things”
+* Learn new tricks from reading others' code; "appreciate the little things"

 Format:
 * Randomly assigned peers, turnaround time: 1 week (due before next class)